Long Term USCutter 14 Inch Vinyl Cutter Review

 Now that you’ve made it through our USCutter MH 14 Inch Vinyl Cutter Review, I hope you’re armed with the knowledge necessary to make a purchase decision.
 Ready to buy?
 Let’s run down your options.

 I purchased ours via USCutter directly.
 I’ve been happy with my purchase and wouldn’t hesitate to order from them again.
-If you’re looking for a bit of added security and peace of mind they sell on ebay and amazon.
+If you’re looking for a bit of added security and peace of mind they also sell on ebay and amazon.
 In the unlikely event you’re not happy you’ll have the buyer friendly policies at these sites to back you up.

 I should point out you have other purchase options.
 The one sold from USCutter seems to be the same 14″ as some other vinyl cutters from China sold on ebay, amazon, aliexpress and more.
 Some are pretty much identical and others nearly so.